lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04-jammy-jellyfish.md

 ### Swap space (dismiss when having more than 16 Gb RAM)
 When working with limited RAM, Ubuntu will aggressively try to free memory to enlarge the caches aka swapping.
 This leads to a lot of write actions to your SSD which in their turn slow down your system and chip away chunks of a disk's total lifetime.
 Ubuntu's standard [swap_tendency](https://unix.stackexchange.com/questions/134202/when-is-swap-triggered-or-how-to-calculate-swap-tendency#134206) is not optimal (more info found [here](https://rudd-o.com/linux-and-free-software/tales-from-responsivenessland-why-linux-feels-slow-and-how-to-fix-that)) and needs adjusting.

-To
-swappiness to a reasonable value open your terminal and type:
+Open your terminal and query the current swappiness value by typing:
 ```
 $ cat /proc/sys/vm/swappiness
 ```